Pudina Thokku | Pudina Thogayal Recipe

 Is it pudina thokku or pudina thogayal?

 If you know us, you will know that we love growing a lot of vegetables.
-One of my favorite summertime project is figuring out how to store / preserve the produce to use them for a longer period.
+One of my favorite summertime projects is figuring out how to store/preserve the produce to use it for a longer period.

-For produce like tomato, I freeze a large chunk of it.
+For produce like tomatoes, I freeze a large chunk of them.
 If you want to read more, check out my post on 'How to freeze tomatoes'.
-I do the same for green chilies, bell pepper, beans and pretty much a lot of produce.
+I do the same for green chilies, bell peppers, beans, and pretty much a lot of produce.

-One other way is to make pickle or thokku out of the vegetables.
-I make tomato thokku , bittergourd pickle , mango thokku , Apple thokku , tomato pickle with garlic and so on.
+One other way is to make pickles or thokku out of the vegetables.
+I make tomato thokku, bitter gourd pickle, mango thokku, Apple thokku, tomato pickle with garlic, and so on.

 Ingredients and Substitutes